 Ohio Administrative Code Rules

-DAPC is requesting comments on the draft rules and the draft business impact analysis (BIA) before DAPC proposes the rules to the Joint Committee on Agency Rule Review (JCARR).
-DAPC will be accepting comments on this documents through Thursday, January 14, 2016.
-Please see the public notice (linked below) for information on how to submit comments.
+The Division of Air Pollution Control (DAPC) is requesting comments on the draft rule and the draft business impact analysis (BIA) before DAPC proposes the rules to the Joint Committee on Agency Rule Review (JCARR).
+DAPC will be accepting comments on these documents through Friday, October 21, 2016.
+Please see the public notice, draft business impact analysis, synopsis of changes and draft rule language (linked below) for information on the proposed changes and how to submit comments.

 Complete SERC Regulations Document